Nondeterministic Finite Transducers¶

 -

-bool is_in_lang(const Run &word, bool use_epsilon = false, bool match_prefix = false) const¶
+bool is_in_lang(const Run &run, bool match_prefix = false) const

 match_prefix – Whether to also match the prefix of the word.